Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 Python has a limited amount of colours and styles in the Colorama module.
 The obvious choice is a use of Yellow and Black to symbolise the bees and I choose Red text to symbolise the feedback for a hangry Bee when they are not fed, and Green text to celebrate a successfully fed bee to encourage the user to keep going.
-When user input is needed, the text turns Cyan.
+When user input is needed, the text turns Cyan to alert the player that their interaction is needed.

 ### Typography